: Anya Cam

 A Commitment to Native and Homegrown Cooking

-The chef — who has earned a James Beard award nomination and an award for culinary excellence for outstanding executive chefs at Marriott hotels— has spent much of his 30-year career highlighting homegrown and Native cuisine at Arizona luxury hotel properties, most recently at JW Marriott’s Scottsdale Camelback Inn Resort & Spa.
+The chef — who has earned a James Beard award nomination and an award for culinary excellence for outstanding executive chefs at Marriott hotels— spent much of his 30-year career highlighting homegrown and Native cuisine at Arizona luxury hotel properties, most recently at JW Marriott’s Scottsdale Camelback Inn Resort & Spa.

 A group of adults dining and speaking happily to one another.